naiverahul/Graph_visualizer/README.md

 ## Features

-- Input graph data via edge inputs or adjacency list format
+- Input graph data via edge inputs or adjacency list format.
-- Supports weighted and unweighted graphs (default weight is 1)
+- Supports weighted and unweighted graphs (default weight is 1).
-- Option to toggle between directed and undirected graph visualizations
+- Option to toggle between directed and undirected graph visualizations.
-- Dark mode with custom styling (nodes become skyblue, labels adjust accordingly)
+- Dark mode with custom styling (nodes become sky blue, labels adjust accordingly).
-- Responsive layout with a fixed footer showing GitHub and LinkedIn links
+- Responsive layout with a fixed footer showing GitHub and LinkedIn links.

 ## Prerequisites

 - Java JDK 11 (or later)
-- Maven (or Gradle, if you prefer)
+- Maven (or Gradle, if preferred)
 - Git
 - IntelliJ IDEA (or your favorite Java IDE)